janosh/matbench-discovery/site/src/routes/preprint/+page.md

 Janosh Riebesell acknowledges support from the German Academic Scholarship Foundation ([Studienstiftung](https://wikipedia.org/wiki/Studienstiftung)) and gracious hosting as a visiting affiliate in the groups of Kristin Persson and Anubhav Jain.

 We would like to thank Jason Blake Gibson, Shyue Ping Ong, Chi Chen, Ekin Dogus Cubuk, Bowen Deng, Tian Xie and Ryota Tomioka for helpful discussions.
+We also thank Hai-Chen Wang and co-authors for providing the initial structures for the WBM data set @wang_predicting_2021.

 ## Author Contributions

-Janosh Riebesell: methodology, software, data curation, training and testing models, formal analysis.
-Rhys Goodall: conceptualization, software, formal analysis.
-Anubhav Jain: supervision.
-Kristin Persson: supervision.
-Alpha Lee: supervision.
+Janosh Riebesell: Methodology, Software, Data Curation, Training and Testing Models, Formal Analysis.
+Rhys Goodall: Conceptualization, Software, Formal Analysis.
+Anubhav Jain: Supervision.
+Kristin Persson: Supervision.
+Alpha Lee: Supervision.